StreamFab’s Perspective and Latest Technical Update

 2. Common Risky Usage Behaviors (Important Update)

-To help users stay compliant to watch Amazon Prime Video offline and avoid being flagged as high-risk by Amazon, please take note of the following behaviors that may trigger warnings:
+To ensure you stay compliant to watch Amazon Prime Video offline and avoid being flagged as high-risk by Amazon while watching Prime Video offline, keep an eye on these behaviors that could trigger warnings:

 Using a VPN to Access Content

-Many users use a VPN to access geographically restricted Prime Video content.
+Many users turn to a VPN to watch Prime Video content that's restricted by region.

-Note: Amazon strictly monitors VPN behaviors.
+Note: Amazon keeps a close eye on VPN activity, so be cautious.
 If your VPN server is outside the authorized region, playback may simply be restricted for that content.
 Using a VPN, in itself, does not trigger risk emails or account penalties, though it may prevent content viewing in unauthorized regions.

 Violating Transaction/Payment Rules